 A project course in which a student does reading in computer science journals and produces a major research paper.
+P: COMP SCI 358 and COMP SCI 361 with at least a C grade in both.
+Fall Only.

 COMP SCI 497.
 Internship.
 1-12 Credits.